YuanGongND/gopt/README.md

 ## News

 January 2023, [YIFAN WANG](https://github.com/LyWangPX) contributed a step-by-step tutorial on how to do inference with your own data, see [[Here]](https://github.com/YuanGongND/gopt/blob/master/steps_of_inference.md).
+However, a [bug](https://github.com/YuanGongND/gopt/issues/15) has been reported and needs to be addressed before use.

 ## Introduction